gitflow-incremental-builder/gitflow-incremental-builder/README.md

 In case no changes are detected, GIB will (by default) just invoke goal `validate` in the "current project" (usually the root module), skipping any submodules.

-If this property is enabled, GIB will instead auto-activate [gib.buildAll](#gibbuildall) for all modules and will leave everthing else untouched.
+If this property is enabled, GIB will instead auto-activate [gib.buildAll](#gibbuildall) for all modules and will leave the goals untouched.

 Since: 3.9.2